myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 The KNN algorithm can't deal with data in this format as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.

-As *gender* doesn't have any explicit *order* to it, in other words, Male isn't higher or lower than Female and vice versa - one appropriate approach is to apply One Hot Encoding to the categorical column.
+As *gender* doesn't have any explicit *order* to it - in other words, Male isn't higher or lower than Female and vice versa - one appropriate approach is to apply One Hot Encoding to the categorical column.

 One Hot Encoding can be thought of as a way to represent categorical variables as binary vectors, in other words, a set of *new* columns for each categorical value with either a 1 or a 0 saying whether that value is true or not for that observation.
 These new columns would go into our model as input variables, and the original column is discarded.